shawnpaul123/torch-serve/docs/README.md

 Once the Docker image is running, you can send POST requests to: `localhost:8080/predictions/asl_classifier`.

+[Here](https://pytorch.org/serve/inference_api.html#inference-api) is a list of all available inference APIs we can use against the server (health ping, predictions, metrics, etc.).

 The handler in this project expect the inputs images to be sent via a Multipart form with a key:value form having in the keys the strings `img[index]` and in the values, the bytes of each images.

 Example: